 - The Plastic Bags operation moved to Mitchellville in 2008 from Newton.
 Offenders use a plastic bag machine to turn rolls of plastic material into a variety of sizes of plastic bags.
 As it’s an efficient process, fewer than five offenders typically work in this shop.

-- The Mitchellville Textiles shop has expanded since its inception in 2008 to now produce all of IPI’s textiles products except mattresses for Iowa’s institutions.
-The production of offender clothing and bed and bath linens teaches offenders sewing skills that are in demand in the private sector.
-This shop also includes IPI’s embroidery and garment printing operation.
+- The Mitchellville Textiles shop has evolved since its inception in 2008 producing textiles products mainly for Iowa’s institutions such as mattresses and bed and bath linens.
+This shop also includes IPI’s embroidery and screen printing operation that provides personalize apparel to our customers.
 Textiles is a labor-intensive shop; approximately 25 to 30 offenders work in the shop daily to produce textiles items for nearly $1 million in sales annually.

 For more information on the Mitchellville plant, please contact Plant Manager Justin Opfer at 515-725-5310 or